Ronansky20/ronansky20/README.md

 ### Hi there 👋

 Hi, I am Ronan Drost.
-I am an aspiring front-end and web developer.
+I am an aspiring developer.
 I am a 20 year old, autistic developer.
 There are a lot of things you might think of when you think about Autism, but for me it means strong analytical skills and learning things extremely fast.